-101. The bank shall extend finance to public agencies and not private builders for acquisition and development of land, provided it is a part of the complete project, including development of infrastructure such as water systems, drainage, roads, provision of electricity, etc. Such credit shall be extended by way of term loans.
-The project shall be completed as early as possible and, in any case, within three years,.
-If the project covers construction of houses, credit extended therefor in respect of individual beneficiaries shall be on the same terms and conditions as stipulated for financing the beneficiary directly.
+98. In view of the need to increase the availability of land and house sites for increasing the housing stock in the country, the bank shall extend finance to public agencies and not private builders for acquisition and development of land, provided it is a part of the complete project, including development of infrastructure such as water systems, drainage, roads, provision of electricity, etc. Such credit shall be extended by way of term loans.
+The project shall be completed as early as possible and, in any case, within three years, If the project covers construction of houses, credit extended therefor in respect of individual beneficiaries shall be on the same terms and conditions as stipulated for financing the beneficiary directly.

-102. For valuation of properties including collaterals accepted for their exposures, the bank shall be guided by the instructions contained in of [Reserve Bank of India \(Commercial banks - Credit Risk Management\), Directions, 2025](#).
+99. For valuation of properties including collaterals accepted for their exposures, the bank shall be guided by the instructions contained in of [Reserve Bank of India \(Commercial banks - Credit Risk Management\), Directions, 2025.](#)

-103. For valuation of land for the purpose of financing of land acquisition as also land secured as collateral, the bank shall be guided as under:
+100. For valuation of land for the purpose of financing of land acquisition as also land secured as collateral, the bank shall be guided as under:

-- (1) The bank shall extend finance to public agencies and not to private builders for acquisition and development of land, provided it is a part of the complete project, including development of infrastructure such as water systems, drainage, roads, provision of electricity, etc. In such limited cases where land acquisition can be financed, the finance is to be limited to the acquisition price (current price) plus development cost.
+- (1) The bank may extend finance to public agencies and not to private builders for acquisition and development of land, provided it is a part of the complete project, including development of infrastructure such as water systems, drainage, roads, provision of electricity, etc. In such limited cases where land acquisition can be financed, the finance is to be limited to the acquisition price (current price) plus development cost.
 The valuation of such land as prime security shall be limited to the current market price. - (2) Wherever land is accepted as collateral, valuation of such land shall be at the current market price only.

-B.5.2 Lending to Housing Finance Institutions
+B.5.2.
+Lending to Housing Finance Institutions

-104. The bank granting term loans to housing finance institutions shall take into account (long-term) debt-equity ratio, track record, recovery performance and other relevant factors including the provisions of Chapter XIV of this Direction on Finance to Non-Banking Financial Companies (NBFCs), as amended from time to time.
+101. The bank granting term loans to housing finance institutions shall take into account (long-term) debt-equity ratio, track record, recovery performance and other relevant factors including the provisions of Chapter XIV of these Directions.

-B.5.3 Lending to Housing Boards and Other Agencies
+B.5.3.
+Lending to Housing Boards and Other Agencies

-105. The bank shall extend term loans to state level housing boards and other public agencies keeping in view the past performance of these agencies in the matter of recovery from the beneficiaries and shall also stipulate that the Boards will ensure prompt and regular recovery of loan instalments from the beneficiaries.
+102. The bank may extend term loans to state level housing boards and other public agencies keeping in view the past performance of these agencies in the matter of recovery from the beneficiaries and shall also stipulate that the Boards will ensure prompt and regular recovery of loan instalments from the beneficiaries.

-B.5.4 Term Loans to Private Builders
+B.5.4.
+Term Loans to Private Builders

-106. The bank shall extend credit to private builders on commercial terms by way of loans linked to each specific project.
+103. The bank may extend credit to private builders on commercial terms by way of loans linked to each specific project.

-107. The bank shall not extend fund based or non-fund based facilities to private builders for acquisition of land even as part of a housing project.
+104. The bank shall not extend fund based or non-fund based facilities to private builders for acquisition of land even as part of a housing project.

-108. The period of credit for loans extended by a bank to private builders shall be decided by the bank itself based on its commercial judgment subject to usual safeguards and after obtaining such security, as it shall deem appropriate.
+105. The period of credit for loans extended by a bank to private builders may be decided by the bank itself based on its commercial judgment subject to usual safeguards and after obtaining such security, as it shall deem appropriate.

-109. Such credit shall be extended to builders of repute, employing professionally qualified personnel.
+106. Such credit may be extended to builders of repute, employing professionally qualified personnel.
 It shall be ensured, through close monitoring, that no part of such funds is used for any speculation in land.

-110. Care shall be taken to see that prices charged from the ultimate beneficiaries do not include any speculative element, that is, prices shall be based only on the documented price of land, the actual cost of construction and a reasonable profit margin.
+107. Care shall be taken to see that prices charged from the ultimate beneficiaries do not include any speculative element, that is, prices shall be based only on the documented price of land, the actual cost of construction and a reasonable profit margin.

-B.5.5 Terms and Conditions for Lending to Housing Intermediary Agencies
+B.5.5.
+Terms and Conditions for Lending to Housing Intermediary Agencies